 Felony Indictment Process in Texas

 The Texas indictment process can be complex.
 It can either start with an arrest and charges, or simply an indictment.
-Each case is different, so you’ll need guidance from an experienced Houston criminal defense lawyer from beginning to end.
-Contact Seth Kretzer as soon as you discover you’ve been indicted in Texas.
+Each case is different, so you’ll need guidance from an experienced federal criminal appeals lawyer in Houston.
+Contact Seth Kretzer if you’ve been indicted and sentenced in Texas.

 Can You Be Indicted Without Being Arrested?